HGhazi786/attendance_register/README.md

 ## Getting Started

 ### Install PostgreSQL
 1. Install PostgreSQL on your device.
 You can download it from the [official PostgreSQL website](https://www.postgresql.org/download/).

 ### Create Database and Tables
 2. Open a terminal and run the following commands to create the `attendance_record` database and tables:

 # Create the database
 ```bash
 createdb -U your_username -W your_password attendance_record
 ```
-# Connect to the database
-psql -U your_username -W your_password -d attendance_record

 # Run the following queries to create tables
 ```sql
 -- Table: employees